RodrigoCalderano/BolsaAPI/README.md

 ### Postman/Browser

-Now it possible to use the  '@Get 127.0.0.1:5002/stock/<stock_id>' to retrieve the current price of any brazilian stock
+Now it possible to use the  `@Get 127.0.0.1:5002/stock/<stock_id>` to retrieve the current price of any brazilian stock